-Fund Investment Objective Simplify US Equity PLUS Convexity ETF The Fund seeks to provide capital appreciation.
-Simplify US Equity PLUS Downside Convexity ETF The Fund seeks to provide capital appreciation.
-Simplify US Equity PLUS Upside Convexity ETF The Fund seeks to provide capital appreciation.
+Fund Investment Objective Simplify Nasdaq 100 PLUS Convexity ETF The Fund seeks to provide capital appreciation.
+Simplify Nasdaq 100 PLUS Downside Convexity ETF The Fund seeks to provide capital appreciation.
+Simplify Growth Equity PLUS Upside Convexity ETF The Fund seeks to provide capital appreciation.

-Each Fund each adopted a policy to invest at least 80% of its assets in a particular type of security.
-Each Fund's investment objective and 80% policy may be changed by the Board of Trustees upon 60 days' written notice to shareholders.
+Each Fund adopted a policy to invest at least 80% of its assets in a particular type of security.
+Each Fund's investment objective and 80% policy may be changed by the Board of Trustees (the "Board") upon 60 days' written notice to shareholders.